 Inflammation is a normal – and much needed – bodily function.
 It’s the response of your immune system working to heal wounds and fight infection.
 The external signs of acute inflammation – local redness, heat, swelling and pain – indicate your body is increasing blood flow and bringing more inflammatory immune cells to places that need healing.

 But sometimes the process can go into overdrive, constantly churning out excessive inflammatory compounds.
-Chronic inflammation causes the inflamed lesions associated with hiradenitis suppurativa.
+Chronic inflammation causes the inflamed lesions associated with hidradenitis suppurativa.
 Ongoing inflammation is also involved in other chronic diseases including asthma, rheumatoid arthritis, Celiac disease and inflammatory bowel disease (e.g. Crohn’s disease, ulcerative colitis).
 Heart disease, diabetes and perhaps even Alzheimer’s disease have inflammatory components as well.
 Obesity also triggers the release of a cascade of inflammation that can lead to health problems.

 No one food can cause inflammation, but your overall diet can contribute.
 A high intake of foods rich in saturated and trans fats, refined grains and added sugars can promote inflammation.
 Not surprisingly, many pro-inflammatory foods like fatty meats, fried fast food and sugary soft drinks are bad for our health.
-And many contribute to weigh gain, which itself can also promote inflammation.
+And many contribute to weight gain, which itself can also promote inflammation.

 Conversely, components in foods such as antioxidants, omega-3 fatty acids and natural plant compounds called phytochemicals have anti-inflammatory actions in the body.
 The Mediterranean diet, one of the most studied diets, is considered an anti-inflammatory diet due to its abundance of nutrient- and phytochemical-rich fruits, vegetables, whole grains, nuts and olive oil.